What Is Sodium Acid Pyrophosphate SAPP

 - Used in frozen hash browns and other potato products to prevent potatoes from darkening.

-- Sodium acid pyrophosphate may leave a slightly bitter aftertaste in some products, but the taste can be masked by using enough baking soda and adding calcium ions, sugar, or flavoring.
+- Sodium acid pyrophosphate may leave a slightly bitter aftertaste in some products, but adding calcium ions, sugar, or flavoring can mask the taste.

 Applications in Industrial Fields

 - In leather processing, it can be used to remove iron stains from raw hides during processing.
 It can stabilize the hydrogen peroxide solution against reduction.

 - In certain dairy applications, it can be used with sulfamic acid for cleaning, especially soapstone removal.